AjayKMehta/template-dotnet/README.md

 **Notes**:

 > ℹ️ See [**Customizing your advanced setup for code scanning**](https://docs.github.com/en/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/customizing-your-advanced-setup-for-code-scanning) for more details.<br />
 > ℹ️ There are [3 build modes](https://docs.github.com/en/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/codeql-code-scanning-for-compiled-languages#codeql-build-modes) available: `none`, `autobuild` or `manual`.
-In the workflow, build mode is set to `manual` but you may wish to change this as needed (see [this](https://docs.github.com/en/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/codeql-code-scanning-for-compiled-languages#building-c)).
+In the workflow, build mode is set to `manual` but you may wish to change this as needed (see [**Building C#**](https://docs.github.com/en/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/codeql-code-scanning-for-compiled-languages#building-c)).
+>
+> ❗There are some steps that are a workaround for an issue I have encountered with Dependabot not updating NuGet dependencies properly.
+You may wish to remove them if they are not applicable or no longer necessary *after testing the workflow without them*.

 ##### 📦 *Dependency Review*